ZenMagick/ZenMagick/zenmagick/plugins/request/zm_cron/Readme.txt

 Configuring a system cron job to use PHP CLI
 ============================================
+On *nix OS the systems cron job may be used to run ZenMagick cron jobs.
+This actually creates a situation where a cron process is executing another (the plugin).
+The advantage here is that this doesn't affect storefront performance at all.
+Also, only a single system cron job is required.
+All actual ZenMagick cron jobs can then be configured in the plugins crontab.
+You can also execute cron jobs manually on the command line:
+[path-to-php]/php [path-to-zen-cart]/zenmagick/plugins/request/zm_cron/zm_cron.cli

+NOTE: The PHP CLI file does *not* have a .php extension to hide it from the loader (ZMLoader).

 There should be only one cron job required that triggers the plugin once every minute.

 Example (you'll have to adjust both the php executable path and the actual file path):